facebook/react-native-website/website/contributing/how-to-run-and-write-tests.md

 :::note
 **Running CI tests locally:**
-Most open source collaborators rely on CircleCI and Appveyor to see the results of these tests.
+Most open source collaborators rely on CircleCI to see the results of these tests.
 If you'd rather verify your changes locally using the same configuration as CircleCI, CircleCI provides a [command line interface](https://circleci.com/docs/2.0/local-cli/) with the ability to run jobs locally.
 :::

 ### F.A.Q.